 Commemorated on 5 June, the United Nations General Assembly established the World Environment Day (WED) in 1972 with a view to raising public awareness of environmental protection and encouraging political attention to anticipate environmental problems.
 Since its establishment in 1990, the Environmental Campaign Committee (ECC) has organised activities to mark the WED in Hong Kong.

-In 2019, the ECC held the “Plastic-free Fun Fair” at Tai Kwun in Central on 9 June with the Environmental Protection Department (EPD) to commemorate the WED and the World Oceans Day.
+In 2019, sponsored by the Environment and Conservation Fund, the ECC held the “Plastic-free Fun Fair” at Tai Kwun in Central on 9 June with the Environmental Protection Department (EPD) to commemorate the WED and the World Oceans Day.
 The event, with the theme "Go Plastic-free", involved a variety of local communal activities related to the environment with around 30 government departments, non-government organisations, green groups, tertiary institutes and community groups to jointly promote the plastic-free message to members of the public through various activities.

 Officiating at the opening ceremony were the Secretary for the Environment, Mr Wong Kam-sing; the Chairman of the ECC, Professor Joseph Sung; the Permanent Secretary for the Environment/ Director of Environmental Protection, Ms Maisie Cheng; the Acting Director of Agriculture, Fisheries and Conservation, Dr So Ping-man; and the Acting Director of the Hong Kong Observatory, Dr Cheng Cho-ming.
 With the "four plastic-free must-haves", namely reusable cutlery, food container, water bottle and eco-bag in hand, the officiating guests invited the audience to show their commitment to "Go Plastic-free" together.